Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Your Gender

-When it comes to life insurance, men pay 38% more than women for the same coverage on average, with the premium gap widening with age, because they have a lower life expectancy than women.
-(So if you are a man, that’s another reason to buy life insurance as early as possible).
+When it comes to life insurance premiums, men pay 38% more than women for the same coverage on average, with the premium gap widening with age, because they have a lower life expectancy than female customers.
+(So if you are a man, be content with this fact and consider buying life insurance policies as early as possible).

-There are many types of whole life insurance.
+There are many types of whole life insurance policies.
 Whatever your requirements are, you’re likely to find one that’s right for you.

 Ordinary whole life insurance

 You pay the required premiums for a limited number of years, like 5, 10, or 20 years.
-The benefits, however, last your entire life.
+The benefits, however, last your entire life, providing uninterrupted service and protection for your loved ones.

 Single premium whole life (SPL) insurance